Best dispersal strategies in spatially heterogeneous environments: optimization of the principal eigenvalue for indefinite fractional Neumann problems: Optimization on m

 for $D$ satisfying \eqref{eq:D}.
 Since $\overline{m}\chi_{D}-\underline{m}\chi_{D^{c}}\in \overline{{\mathcal M}}$ the conclusion follows. \end{proof} {\bf Biological Interpretation.} Theorem \ref{th:opm} gives a partial answer to the question of the best way to model an environment to favor survival.
-As observed, in \cite{loya, MR1014659}, minimizing $\lambda_{1}$ with respect to $m$ is equivalent to determine the optimal spatial arrangement of the favorable and unfavorable parts of the habitat for the species to survive.
-In Theorem \ref{th:opm} we observe that, also in the case of long jumps diffusion, the optimal habitat is of bang-bang type (even though the actual shape of the favorable set $D$ may depend on the diffusion strategy adopted by the population). \begin{remark} Once Theorem \ref{th:opm} is proved, it is natural to investigate the further qualitative properties of the favorable region $D$, in particular, to wonder whether or not $D$ is connected, as this is related to the detection of possible fragmentation of the optimal environment.
-The connectedness of $D$ has been obtained in the local diffusion case, for $N=1$, in \cite{MR1105497,loya,dego}.
-This line of research has been pursued in higher dimension in \cite{MR2364810}, where a sharp analysis of the optimal environment is performed in the standard diffusion case $s=1$.
-In particular, when $\Omega$ is a bi-dimensional rectangle, by combining monotone Steiner rearrangements and numerical simulations it appears that $D$ and $\Omega\setminus D$ can be of two main types: ball-shaped or stripe-shaped.
-In addition, when the ratio $|D|/|\Omega\setminus D|$ is sufficiently small, it was conjectured that $D$ should be a quarter of circle, centered in one of the corners of $\Omega$.
-Nonetheless, such conjecture has been recently disproved in \cite{Privat}.
-By using symmetrization arguments on the extension problem (Remark \ref{rem:extension}), we expect that part of such analysis may be carried also to the case $s<1$, even though this falls beyond the scope of the present paper. \end{remark} \begin{remark} The above result holds true also in the periodic setting; we refer the interested reader to \cite{MR2364810}, where the relation between the Neumann case and the periodic one has been analyzed in details, for $s=1$. \end{remark}
+As observed in \cite{loya, MR1014659}, minimizing $\lambda_{1}$ with respect to $m$ is equivalent to determine the optimal spatial arrangement of the favorable and unfavorable parts of the habitat for the species to survive.
+In Theorem \ref{th:opm} we observe that, also in the case of long jumps diffusion, the optimal habitat is of bang-bang type (even though the actual shape of the favorable set $D$ may depend on the diffusion strategy adopted by the population). \begin{remark} The above result holds true also in the periodic setting; we refer the interested reader to \cite{MR2364810}, where the relation between the Neumann case and the periodic one has been analyzed in details, for $s=1$. \end{remark}